jefmenegazzo/Road-Surface-Type-Classification-1/README.md

 ### Notebooks

 The jupyter notebooks present in the folders correspond to the applied techniques.
 To run the models, just change the folders where the datasets are located (*datasets_folder*) and the work folder that has the experiments (*work_folder*).
-These parameters are in the files **Classical Methods - Processing.ipynb** and **Deep Learning - Processing.ipynb files**.
+These parameters are in the files **Classical Methods - Processing.ipynb** and **Deep Learning - Processing.ipynb**.
 Other instructions are documented in the source code.

 ### Experiments